VeniceUnleashed/VU-Docs/content/vext/tutorial/start.md

                 / Shared /
                     / __init__.lua (optional)
             / mod.json
-Finally, add the mod to ModList.txt.
-The name should be the same as the folder name.
-Here's an example of ModList.txt:
+Finally, add the mod to ModList.txt. (case-insensitive) Here's an example of ModList.txt:

     ExampleMod
-    MapEditor
-    SuperSoldier
+    SomeMod
+    SomeOtherMod

+You can run multiple mod simultaniously, but there's no guarantee they are compatible.
+If two mods modify the same data, you might end up with unwanted results or crashes.
+The only way to find out is to try.

 ## Port Forwarding / Connecting to your server
 Before you can connect to your server, you will need to port-forward these ports: